 It’s a flat and easy 30-minute walk to the National Museum of Australia on the Acton Peninsula from Canberra city; most of it is along the edge of Lake Burley Griffin, so quite scenic.

 The National Museum is huge and extremely well laid out, with clear themes and lots to read and look at.
 I’d allow at least two hours inside if this sounds like your sort of thing.

 I didn’t think I was a museum person, but there was so much information about the European settlers and Australian wildlife, as well as Australia’s indigenous people and the stolen generation, that I found it fascinating and very moving.

 The building is a work of art in itself, and there’s also a nice cafe if you want to stay for lunch.
 If you’ve packed a picnic you can sit and eat outside in the Garden of Australian Dreams.

-Afternoon: Canberra Botanic Gardens
+Day 1 Afternoon Itinerary: Canberra Botanic Gardens

 Here you’ll find the world’s most diverse collection of Australian plants, with over 6,000 different species growing.

 You can pick up a map from the visitor centre on arrival, and also visit the lovely Pollen Café if you need a refresher.
 The meals are on the pricier side (around $17 upwards for breakfast), but the food is lovely.

 There are lots of different sections at Canberra Botanic Gardens, including eucalypt lawns, a rainforest gully, and the very vibrant Red Centre Garden.
 I’d give yourself at least an hour to explore.